John-R-Wallace-NOAA/FishNIRS/README.md

      }

-The first spectra set name is:
+The first spectra set name for this code snipper is:

      Sable_WA_Comm_2020

-and the 2020 spectra and session report information is in:
+and the 2020 spectra and session report Excel file is in:

      //nwcfile.nmfs.local/FRAM/Assessments/Aging Lab/NIRS Scanning Data/Otoliths/FT_NIRS_Project/PRD_Production/WA_COMM/SABL_Sablefish/2020

-The Excel session report's main data sheet that lists metadata for each otolith in on sheet 3.
+The Excel session report's main data sheet that lists metadata for each otolith in on sheet 3 (from the argument 'excelSheet = 3').

 For the above example there was no extra metadata available except what was in the session report.
 When there is metadata availble in the Data Warehouse, then the function: R/Import_Species_Metadata_from_NWFSC_Warehouse.R() can be run to extract that data and the argument would look something like: